A Question & Answer Primer

 Are Harvest ETF distributions eligible for the Canadian Dividend Tax Credit (CDTC)?

-However, if the Harvest ETF holds Canadian investments that are eligible, there may be a portion of the total net distribution paid to the investor that could be eligible for the CDTC.
+Generally, No. However, if the Harvest ETF holds Canadian investments that are eligible, there may be a portion of the total net distribution paid to the investor that could be eligible for the CDTC.
 Currently within the Harvest income ETF’s only the Harvest Equal Weight Global Utilities Income ETF and the Harvest Energy Leaders Plus Income ETF have Canadian positions that may result in a small portion of each ETFs annual distribution be considered eligible for the CDTC.

 Can you explain how your tax factors for distributions have been treated as ROC (Return of Capital) and are you just giving me my money back or “grinding” the net asset value?

 Firstly, we will differentiate the earning of the monthly cash flow from the tax categorization of that cash flow.
 There are many variables that go into the calculation and we believe that this relatively complex discussion is best done in a simplified and generalized example.
 Individual circumstances may vary and investors should consult an advisor for their particular circumstance.

 Here is an example that is for illustrative purposes only: